Nylex-net/website/README.md

 - Docker

 I wanted to design this new application with the intention that it's secure, easy to manage and customize, and it runs fairly quickly.
 To accomplish this, I decided these were the best tools to use.

+The main website data is in the folder titled "site."
+The other folder was a test folder to get myself used to Django's framework.